Tdude/reading-assessment/README.md

 This is a show-text, voice recording, save scores plugin for Wordpress

-I uploaded all the files to Claude AI.
+I uploaded all, well, many of the files to Claude AI to get an evaluation of what this is.
 The text below is from there.
 It hurts to be human but I suppose I just have to get on with it...
-The question is, did I follow Clude's suggestions?
+The question is, did I follow Jean-Clude's suggestions?
 Hey, I'm still hooman so Hell No!
 Good suggestions though :)

-## Claude AI 2024
+## Claude AI 2024 evaluation
 Looking at your admin.js code and the associated PHP files, there's definitely an opportunity to create a more generic and maintainable solution.

-2025 Copilot:
+Then a 2025 Copilot description:
 # Reading Assessment

 **Reading Assessment** is a plugin for recording and evaluating reading comprehension.
 It allows administrators to assign reading passages to users and evaluate their comprehension through audio recordings and questions.